BaoziBusiness/BaoziButton-Code/README.md

 # The Baozi Button Source Code

 Here you can find the code running inside of the Baozi Button.
+It is written with the Arduino IDE in the Arduino ecosystem; so expect an Arduinoish C slang.

 Licence: CC BY-SA 4.0